 An impairment loss is recognised if the carrying amount of an asset or its CGU exceeds its estimated recoverable amount.
-Impairment losses are recognised in the statement of profit or loss and other comprehensive loss.
+Impairment losses are recognised in the Statement of Profit or Loss and Other Comprehensive Income.
 Impairment losses recognised in respect of CGU's are allocated to reduce the carrying amounts of the other assets in the unit (group of units) on a pro rata basis.